otfbm/docs/guides_getting_started.md

 ## 2. Customizing the map

-Now that you have a map going you're probably thinking that the default 10x10 grid isn't big enough.
+Now that you have a map going, you're probably thinking that the default 10x10 grid isn't big enough.
 And you're right, we need to go bigger!
-So let's try making it a 26x14 grid instead:
+So, let's try making it a 26x14 grid instead:

 ```
 !map -mapsize 26x14